Liverpool FRESH (Alder Hey Children’s NHS Foundation Trust)

 What skills do your staff have?

-Liverpool FRESH CAMHS staff come from a range of different professional backgrounds, including Clinical Psychologists, Psychiatrists, Mental Health Nurses, Psychotherapists, Counsellors, Family Therapists, Social Workers, Other Mental Health Professionals and Key Workers.
+Liverpool FRESH staff come from a range of different professional backgrounds, including Clinical Psychologists, Psychiatrists, Mental Health Nurses, Psychotherapists, Counsellors, Family Therapists, Social Workers, Other Mental Health Professionals and Key Workers.
 All of our clinical staff have a range of core skills in cognitive, behavioural and systemic/family interventions.
 In addition, we have staff who have expertise and training in a range of other therapies and interventions (such as EMDR, Group Work, Play Therapy, Drama Therapy, Art Therapy, therapeutic approaches for children/young people with Learning Disabilities, etc.).
-Please see the list of interventions above or visit the FRESH CAMHS website to find out more.
+Please see the list of interventions above or visit the FRESH website to find out more.

 Do you offer training in your specialist area?